cseagle/sk3wldbg/README.md

 have a 32-bit build of the Unicorn library for your IDA platform (Windows, Linux, OS X).

+* If building Unicorn for Linux use: ./make.sh linux32
+* If building Unicorn for OS X use: ./make.sh macos-universal
+* If cross compiling for Windows: ./make.sh cross-win32
+* Newer versions of Unicorn can also be built on Windows using Visual Studio

 On all platforms you should clone sk3wldbg into your IDA SDK plugins directory so that you end up with $IDASDKDIR/plugins/sk3wldbg because the build files all use relative paths to find the IDA header files.